Free Yourself From Vein Pain

 O’Donnell Vein & Laser is the first vein center in Maryland accredited by the Intersocietal Accreditation Commission, so you know you’re in the best hands possible as our patient.

 This technique disables the diseased veins using laser or radiofrequency heat, causing them to gradually disappear while rerouting blood through healthier veins.
-By cauterizing your diseased veins you will experience relief of symptoms associated with the pressure of chronic blood pooling — such as aching, heaviness, fatigue, cramping and throbbing.
+By cauterizing your diseased veins you will experience relief of symptoms associated with the pressure of chronic blood pooling — such as aching, heaviness, fatigue, Pain, cramping and throbbing.

 - In-office, minimally invasive treatment

 - Highly effective — up to 98 percent success rate

 - Excellent cosmetic results — no scars and little risk of complications

 For conditions where large varicose veins are present, the microphlebectomy technique employs very small punctures in the skin, through which segments of the vein are removed.